Hyper-Accel/docs/docs/serve.md

 ```
 ## Customizing

 The text_generation() function allows to generate tokens and reponses.
-To customize the prompt and response length, change the 'prompt' and 'max_new_tokens' inside the function.
+To customize the prompt and response length, change the `prompt` and `max_new_tokens` inside the function.

 ```python
   # Get the response